vgopal02/CoffeeQuiz/README.md

     1. As a First Time Visitor, I want to easily understand the theme of the quiz , instructions on how to play and ability to play it.

-        1. Upon entering the site, users are automatically greeted with a clean image of coffee.
+        1. Upon entering the site, users are automatically greeted with a clean image of coffee and a brief description of the quiz.

         2. This is followed by three easily readable options - to play , instructions on how to play and to be able to view saved high scores.